LISTEN TO THIS ARTICLE

 GraphRAG establishes that explicit relationship modeling improves retrieval for complex reasoning tasks.
 That's not obvious.
 You could imagine that better embeddings or smarter chunk boundaries would solve multi-hop reasoning without graph structure.
 The papers show they don't.

-For domains with dense relationship networks, scientific research, legal precedent, technical systems documentation, GraphRAG provides measurable accuracy improvements over vanilla RAG.
-The 20-30 point gains on multi-hop reasoning questions are large enough to change what's possible.
-Tasks that required human research because LLMs hallucinated connections become automatable.
+For domains with dense relationship networks, scientific research, legal precedent, technical systems documentation, GraphRAG provides measurable retrieval improvements over vanilla RAG.
+The polymer paper's recall gap (0.938 vs 0.717) demonstrates that graph-based retrieval finds relevant information that vector search misses entirely.
+Tasks that required human research because LLMs hallucinated connections become automatable when the system can traverse explicit relationship paths.

 The architecture also validates a broader principle: giving language models structured semantic scaffolding reduces hallucination more effectively than better prompting or larger context windows.
 This applies beyond retrieval.
 As discussed in Tools That Think Back: When AI Agents Learn to Build Their Own Interfaces, systems that reason over explicit structure outperform systems that reason over raw text.